 When explaining past shortcomings, it is also vital that you remain honest.
 Any perceived lie could be the end of your candidacy for a security clearance.
 Your attorney-advisor will show you how to effectively defend yourself without crossing the line into mistruth.

 Lying on Security Clearance Forms is a Federal Crime

 It's important to note that even if there are several years separating your academic misconduct record and your security clearance application, you do still need to be truthful on the security clearance application.
 Not only is dishonesty on your application a violation of Guideline E, but it's also a federal crime to conceal material facts from your security clearance form.

 Understanding Mitigating Circumstances

 The best way to ensure you'll be eligible for security clearance in the future is to handle academic misconduct claims appropriately when they arise.
 The 13 Guidelines listed above each contain a description of mitigating circumstances that, if demonstrated at the time of the misconduct accusation, may serve to overcome a violation of the Guidelines.

-For example, in most cases, if you're able to demonstrate that the misconduct accusation was an isolated event, and that you've shown a desire to reform your behavior, you have a better chance at gaining security clearance.
+For example, in most cases, if you're able to demonstrate that the misconduct accusation was an isolated event and that you've shown a desire to reform your behavior, you have a better chance of gaining security clearance.
 Many of the mitigating circumstances offered in the security clearance eligibility guidelines will mirror those an experienced academic misconduct attorney will advise you to demonstrate during the course of your academic misconduct disciplinary proceedings.
 Ensuring you take the best defense strategy steps as soon as possible will have long-term benefits.